Refinable modeling for unbinned SMEFT analyses: Learning from simulation

 \section{Learning from simulation}

-With procedures in place for obtaining simulated and synthetic data sets, we next describe, in general, how we can learn parameterizations from commonly used loss functions, such as the cross-entropy loss.
-We work with a general expressive function $\hat f(\bx)$ but, for now, do not specify its implementation.
-It can be a neural network, a boosted tree algorithm, or any other trainable multivariate predictive function.
+With procedures in place for obtaining simulated and synthetic data sets, we now outline how parametrizations can be learned using common loss functions, such as cross-entropy loss.
+We consider a general expressive function $\hat f(\bx)$, without specifying its implementation; it could be a neural network, the BPT from Sec.~\ref{sec:bpt}, or any other trainable multivariate predictive function.